hantuzun/hantuzun.com/content/posts/the-science-of-blockchains.md

 - Bonneau, J. et al. 2020.
 Mina: Decentralized Cryptocurrency at Scale; https://minaprotocol.com/static/pdf/technicalWhitepaper.pdf.

-## Help me prioritize
+## Help Me Prioritize

-I'm not going to write this series in any order.
-Let me know which papers do you want to read first in replies :) I may built some kind of voting for this later on.
+Let me know which papers do you want to read first in Twitter!
+I may built some kind of voting for this later on.

+Reply to this thread: